nish-d/vicky002.github.io/_posts/2015-12-15-How-to-create-Slack-Bot-using-wolframalpha-API.md

 Hello everyone,

 It's been four days, my exams just got over.
 During exam time my thought process reaches at its peak and I get so many project ideas, I feel like "I should try this and this.
-I should start coding http://eulercoder.me/posts/How-to-create-Slack-Bot-using-wolframalpha-API/right now.
+I should start coding right now.
 What am I studying!?
 It's of no use lets create something and fuck this!"
 LOL :D

 Ok I'll write all my thoughts someday later.
 Let's come back to topic.
 I read a thread on reddit about Wolframalpha API and I decided to try my hands on it.
 I created two Bots using Wolframalpha and both work very nicely see some of the best tweets from [L](https://twitter.com/The_L__) .
 There is an issue with Wolframalpha API it allows only 2000 API calls in a month, you need to take their paid plans if you make heavy usages.